telefonicaid/fiware-skuld/README.rst

 -phase0b: ``phase0b_notify_users.py``.
 The script sends an email to each expired
      user whose resources is going to be deleted (i.e. to each user listed in the file ``users_list.txt``).
-The idea is to run this script a day or two before the following scripts, to give some time to users to react before their resources are freed.
+This script must be executed some days before the execution of the next scripts, to give some time to users to react before their resources are deleted.

 -phase1, alternative 1: ``phase1_resetpasswords.py``.
 This script has as input
      the file ``users_list.txt``.
 It sets a new random password for each user